dataArtisans/cascading-flink/README.md

     mvn exec:exec -Dinput=kinglear.txt -Doutput=wordcounts.txt

 Congratulations!
-You have run your first Cascading application on top of Apache Flink.
+You have run your first Cascading application on top of Apache Flink™.

 ## Cluster Execution